 The modern specialty coffee industry is adept at informing the consumer of all the varied aspects of the supply chain—from farm to mill, roaster to café.
-But there’s a step usually left out, a step that is so ubiquitous in modern trade that it is barely thought about: shipping.
+But there’s a step usually left out that is so ubiquitous in modern trade that it is hardly thought about: shipping.

-The shipping industry is enormous and opaque, spanning the globe in a headache-inducing web of interconnected companies and middlemen, individual ships flying the flags of distant tax havens and huge fleets of floating cities.
-The vast majority of our products and commodities are transported via these behemoths, from all across the world, out of sight and out of mind.
+The shipping industry is enormous and opaque, spanning the globe in a headache-inducing web of interconnected companies and intermediaries, individual ships flying the flags of distant tax havens, and huge fleets of floating cities.
+The vast majority of products and commodities are transported via these behemoths, from across the world, out of sight and out of mind.